TylerSw1ft/Helpful-computer-wiki/How-to-Calculate-the-Odds-of-Physical-Attack-Data-Loss-for-a-ZFS-Array.md

 # Problem Statement

-Consider a ZFS array with a given redundancy level, *r*.
+Consider a ZFS array of identical vdevs with a given redundancy level, *r*.
 Assume a physical attacker with no knowledge of the array's configuration destroys *r* + 1 (the minimum number of destroyed drives necessary to result in data loss) drives.
 What is the probability *P* that said destruction actually results in data loss?

 # Independence of Problem from Drive Specs and Reliability